Skip to main content

 The six driver kinds

-All six share the same shape:
+All six share the same shape in both languages:

 Lifecycle